GobiasSomeCoffeeCo/forge/README.md

 # Forge - Network Tunneling & SOCKS Proxy Tool

-Forge is a powerful network tunneling tool written in Rust that provides secure TCP tunneling and SOCKS5 proxy capabilities with TLS-encrypted command channels.
+Forge is a powerful network tunneling tool written in Rust that provides secure TCP and UDP tunneling with SOCKS5 proxy capabilities and TLS-encrypted command channels.
 Deploy clients on remote networks and route traffic through them from your local machine.

 ## Features